ncatlab/nlab-content/pages/7248.md

-There is also an article by Curtis with this name, from 1971.
+There is also an article by [[E. B. Curtis]] with this name, from 1971.

 We list the notions explained in the book for searchability.